-Agro waste includes paddy straw (Oryza sativa) and pearl millet straw (Pennisetum glaucum), which are abundant and serve as the substrate for mushroom growth.
-Paddy straw is the leftover vegetative part of the rice plant, and millet straw is derived from pearl millet, commonly grown in arid and semi arid regions.
+Agro waste includes paddy (Oryza sativa) straw and pearl millet (Pennisetum glaucum) straw, which are abundant and serve as the substrate for mushroom growth..
 Cocopeat for casing material purchased from local market.
 Red soil for casing collected from garden (Fig. 1).